openshift/training/beta-3-setup.md

 for all traffic destined for OpenShift v3 services.
 It currently supports only HTTP(S) traffic (and "any" TLS-enabled traffic via SNI).

-OpenShift's admin command set enables you to install the router automatically.
+OpenShift's admin command set (`openshift admin` or just `osadm`) enables you to install the router automatically.
 Try running it with no options and you should see the note that a router is needed:

     osadm router
     F0223 11:50:57.985423    2610 router.go:143] Router "router" does not exist